-If you've been craving pumpkin spice everything and were worried you had to cut out your favorites during the fall and winter, you'll be excited to hear that keto pumpkin is very much a thing.
+If you've been craving pumpkin spice everything and were worried you had to cut out your favorites during the fall and winter by wondering "is pumpkin keto," you'll be excited to hear that YES you can eat it in moderation!

 Carbs in Pumpkin